 For drawings, the “stamp” process outlined in ENG-010 and PROC-001 shall be used.
-Models do not use a “stamp” process, however the “read me” files should be annotated if the decision is made to defer updating models
+Models do not use a “stamp” process, however the “read me” files should be annotated if the decision is made to defer updating models .

+The RFD is equally applicable to specifications prepared using the guidelines of ENG-006.
 For specifications pertinent to existing contracts, the product specification does include a list of approved RFDs that are applicable to the contract.
 However, if the decision is made to defer updating a specification, the PPPL Procurement Representative should provide a copy of the approved RFD to the supplier.
-In addition, the index listing of specifications on the NSTXU Engineering Web should be annotated to show a listing of unincorporated RFDs that impact the specification (whether impacting requirements or the listing of drawings. .
+In addition, the index listing of specifications on the NSTXU Engineering Web should be annotated to show a listing of unincorporated RFDs that impact the specification (whether impacting requirements or the listing of drawings.

 MIT/QA Plan and detailed manufacturing procedures address specific processes to be utilized.
 The vendor and cognizant engineer have freedom to modify the MIT/QA Plan and manufacturing procedures as long as the changes do not have the potential to impact the design, quality or cost and schedule.
 While the RFD is NOT the vehicle to process these implementation deviations or changes, the text of the RFD should identify the impacts on these lower tier documents if known.